Sweet oxeye, Heliopsis helianthoides

 Growing conditions:

 Sweet oxeye is a tough plant.
-It can grow in pretty much all conditions, just not shade.
-It will spread
+It can grow in pretty much any conditions, just not shade.
+It will spread by rhizomes and needs some space.

-Sweet Oxeye
+Sweet Oxeye - Heliopsis helianthoides

 1.30 m -